robertmartin8/PyPortfolioOpt/README.md

   - Added option to 'properly' compound returns.
   - James-Stein shrinkage estimator
   - CAPM return model.
-- `from pypfopt import Plotting`: moved all plotting functionality into a new class and added new plots.
+- `from pypfopt import plotting`: moved all plotting functionality into a new class and added new plots.
 All other plotting functions (scattered in different classes) have been retained, but are now deprecated.